akrantz01/link-shortener/README.md

 There is also a simple administrative UI written in HTML, CSS, and JavaScript for creating, updating, and deleting short links that uses the server's API.
 To style the management interface, I used the [Halfmoon UI](https://github.com/halfmoonui/halfmoon) framework.

+### Reserved Names
+There are a few names for links that are reserved: `ui`, `api`, and `root`.
+Any link named `ui` or `api` cannot be routed to since it is the path for the management interface and path for the API respectively.
+As for `root`, it will be used as the redirect for the root path (i.e. just the application without any path).
+Unlike the first two, `root` can function be accessed normally (i.e. `/root`).

 ## Deployment
 This can either be run just as a standalone binary or in a Docker container.
 However, you must have a supporting PostgreSQL database running to store the link mappings.